spinzello/shape-reconstruction/README.md

 # MaST: Marker-less Shape Tracking
 ![Image](/imgs/tracking.png)
-This repository contains code that was created as part of Sebastian Pinzello's master's thesis.

 ### Purpose
 The purpose of this project is to establish a way of tracking a soft robotic arm without the need for a motion-capture system.